 In an important decision last week, United States District Judge Jorge Alonso rejected the Environmental Impact Statement for the Illiana Corridor Project, which would connect I55 in Illinois to I65 in Indiana.
 (And why Illiana?
 Why not Indianois?)

 The two key criticisms were raised by metropolitan planning organizations (MPOs) in Illinois and Indiana.
-First, they argued that DOT used a “market-based” population forecast that showed much faster growth in rural areas than the “policy-based” forecast used by the planning agencies.
-As best as one can infer from the decision,… More
+First, they argued that DOT used a “market-based” population forecast that showed much faster growth in rural areas than the “policy-based” forecast used by the planning agencies. … More

 Last week, District Judge Ralph Beistline allowed the summary judgment motion filed by the United States Forest Service, and dismissed citizen claims challenging the Forest Service decision to approve an logging project in an old growth area in the Tongass National Forest known as Big Thorne.
 The case seems interesting because of the deference Judge Beistline showed to the Forest Service.
-Reading between the lines of the record, my sense is that the Forest Service may not have gotten it right.
-The point is that they were not… More
+Reading between the lines of the record,… More

 Transportation Projects Get A Lot Of Deference in Demonstrating Compliance With Air Quality Standards